-- A. An employee placed in the first step of a new range or receiving a 10% or more increase as a result of promotion or reclass, shall receive a new salary anniversary date as of the date of promotion or reclass for purposes of determining future step increases. - B. In all other cases of promotion, demotion, transfer or reclass, employees shall not lose the time served in their former salary step.
+A. An employee placed in the first step of a new range or receiving a 10% or more increase as a result of promotion or reclass, shall receive a new salary anniversary date as of the date of promotion or reclass for purposes of determining future step increases.

+B. In all other cases of promotion, demotion, lateral transfer, reassignment or reclassification, employees shall not lose the time served in their former salary step.
 The time served in the former step shall be included when computing the required months of service needed to be eligible for their next step increase.